 I take pleasure in reading in all formats and find audiobooks a particular joy, especially when I want to read but don’t have the time or capacity.
 I mainly read ebooks as it’s more convenient and assists with the self-imposed limit of one bookcase per room…and hallways.

 My reading list is fairly long: it’s stashed on my Kindle, books beside the bedside, and books ordered from the library or library apps such as BorrowBox, RB Digital or Libby.
 I tend to choose books based on a mixture of social media posts, reviews and recommendations.
-For newly published books (1 year old and less) I will read one or two reviews before adding to the ‘to read book list’ thus giving me the opportunity to make up my own mind.
-For older books, it’s probable that I’ve read more reviews, however I generally evaluate reviews as a whole to determine themes and outliers.
+For newly published books (1 year old and less) I may only read the blurb before adding to the ‘to read book list’ thus giving me the opportunity to make up my own mind.
+For older books, it’s probable that I’ve read reviews, however I generally evaluate reviews as a whole to determine themes and outliers.

 Too many books and not enough time to read them, makes that a necessity

 I am open to reading books offered by authors, publishers or via reviewing websites and will always give an honest opinion to my experience reading it.

 I purchase most of my books as eBooks primarily via Amazon Kindle which explains why the majority of links go to the Amazon or Goodreads websites.

-I generally rate and review each book I read or listen to – short pithy tweets or Amazon reviews.
+I generally rate and review each book I read or listen to – short pithy tweets or occasional Amazon reviews.
 Occasionally, a snippet is tweeted or posted on Goodreads before they become a book review for this blog.